anshium/anshium.github.io/AboutMe.md

 Fun facts about me:
 - I like to play the Tabla, and am especially intersted in Hindustani Classical.
 Need to practice, haven't done that since a while.
 - I also enjoy Sufi songs a lot.
 - I have learned 5 Human Languages and understand a lot more.
-But currently proficient in speaking two and familiar with only one.
+But currently proficient in speaking two and familiar with one more (my mothertongue).
 - I like nature, mountains and off-road destinations a lot and always look out to visiting them.
 - I have eaten Maggie at 13,050 ft.
 - While doing the coursework for the course on Operating Systems and Networks, I accidently created a virus.
 I believe so.
 Maybe.
 - I like making robots very much.
 Especially those which go to far away, desserted or dangerous places.
 - I am a huge aviation geek.
 Wanna learn to fly a plane someday.
-- I got banned by LinkedIn twice.
+- I have gotten banned by LinkedIn twice.
-- I got banned by Instagram once.
+- I have gotten banned by Instagram once.
+- I like animals too.
+Elephants, cats, and more.
+- For breakfast I like whatever Mom makes.
+Sindhi Dal Pakwan, Chole Bhature, Koki, Aloo Parantha are among my favorites.

-Both the times I was banned, it turned out to be a false allegation and they gave me back their permissions.
+Both the times I was banned, it turned out to be a false allegation and they gave me back my permissions.
 However, I did not bother to write an inquiry the second time I was banned on LinkedIn.
 It is banned to this day.

 Fun facts about this website:
-- This websites has some secret web pages.
+- This website has some secret web pages.